vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 Then, we set the *Retrieve messages from* setting.
 There are three modes that we can choose from:
 1. Get all messages: top-level messages and replies.
-2. Get only the top-level messages.
+2. Get top-level messages.
-3. Get only the replies for a specific top-level message.
+3. Get the replies for a specific top-level message.

 For our example, we choose the first option.
 That way, the factory workers can see all the messages in the channel, including the replies.